StarStrider23/1-day-Value-at-Risk-Expected-Shortfall-Forecasting-Project/README.md

 ## Methodology & Models

 The project is based on a Monte Carlo simulation framework for forecasting 1-day risk measures.
-Asset returns are modeled using Geometric Brownian Motion (GBM), which assumes that returns follow a stochastic process with a drift and a volatility component.
-Within this framework, different assumptions are tested to evaluate their impact on risk estimation.
+Asset returns are modeled using Geometric Brownian Motion (GBM), which assumes that returns follow a continuous stochastic process with a drift and a volatility component.
+Within this framework different assumptions are tested to evaluate their impact on risk estimation.

-First, two alternative distributional assumptions for returns are considered: the Normal distribution, which is standard in many financial models but underestimates extreme events and the Student’s t-distribution, which captures heavy tails and is therefore more suitable for modeling large market moves.
+First, two alternative distributional assumptions for returns are considered: the Normal distribution (standard in many financial models but underestimates extreme events) and the Student’s t-distribution (captures heavy tails and is therefore more suitable for modeling large market moves).

 Second, the drift component is modeled in two ways.
-A constant drift assumes a fixed expected return over time, while a CAPM-based drift incorporates systematic market risk by linking expected returns to a market factor.
+A constant drift assumes a fixed expected return over time while a CAPM-based drift incorporates systematic market risk by linking expected returns to a market factor.

-Third, volatility is modeled either as constant or using a GARCH(1,1) process, which allows volatility to evolve over time and captures clustering effects commonly observed in financial markets.
+Third, volatility is modeled either as constant or using a GARCH(1,1) process.
+The latter allows volatility to evolve over time and able to capture clustering effects commonly observed in financial markets.

 While the single-asset portfolio included only one share of MSFT, for the multi-asset part, the portfolio was chosen to be consisting of GOOGL, MSFT and AAPL (with equal weights).
 Correlated asset returns are generated using Cholesky decomposition of the covariance matrix, ensuring that simulated paths preserve the empirical correlation structure between assets.